 Whether it’s an accident in your home, which could really destroy any festive cheer, or a break in, as December is one of the busiest months of the year for theft claims.

 We've listed 12 of the most common types of accidents and incidents we deal with over the Christmas period, to help you stay aware and hopefully stop any of them ruining the holidays.

-Head of claims at Admiral Home Insurance, John McSherry explains: “We spend more time in our homes at Christmas than at any other time of year.
+Head of claims at Admiral Home Insurance, Claire Charlton, explains: “We spend more time in our homes at Christmas than at any other time of year.
 There are more people around and more hustle and bustle.
 This, and the fact we cook and drink more mean there are more possibilities for us for accidents to happen.

 “The incidents in our list frequently happen over Christmas, and while our advice to avoid them might be obvious, they are worth considering to prevent your Christmas being ruined.”